jimhigson/oboe.js/writing/main/5_Implementation.md

 Differences in the working of programs that can be easily written using Oboe.js
 -------------------------------------------------------------------------------

-A program written using Oboe.js will be subtly different from one written using more conventional libraries, even if the programmer means to express the same thing.
-Consider the two examples below which use Node.js to read a local JSON file and write to the console.
+Because of assumptions implicit in either technique, a program written using Oboe.js will perform subtly different actions from one written using more conventional libraries, even if the programmer means to express the same thing.
+Consider the two examples below in which Node.js is used to read a local JSON file and write to the console.

 ~~~~ {.javascript}
 oboe( fs.createReadStream( '/home/me/secretPlans.json' ) )